soundpress/RulesOfNYC/docs/c07/index.rst

 (b) Ventilation, Dust and Odor Control.

-   (1) Ventilation shall be provided in such structures in adequate capacity and proper location for ensuring compliance with § 135.07 of the New York City Health Code and all applicable laws and rules, including the Zoning Resolution of the City of New York.
+   (1) Ventilation shall be provided in such structures in adequate capacity and proper location for ensuring compliance with 24 RCNY Health Code § 135.07 and all applicable laws and rules, including the Zoning Resolution of the City of New York.
 Exhaust air shall be vented through air filters and/or dust collectors and other equipment necessary to remove particulate matter and malodorous by-products.
 Gasoline or diesel fuel shall not be used within the enclosed structure to power any equipment unless means are provided to safely vent the exhaust gases.
 All filters and equipment shall be maintained in proper working order.

    (2) Transfer station ventilation equipment shall be capable of maintaining negative air pressure, including during periods when the transfer station doors are open, that is sufficient to prevent the escape of malodorous air from the transfer station.
 Such ventilation equipment shall be capable of maintaining a minimum of six air changes per hour ("ach").
 Transfer station ventilation equipment shall be capable of maintaining greater than six air changes per hour if necessary to maintain negative air pressure.